tuddman/iota.lib.clj/README.md

 This library aims to be an idiomatic, feature-complete, client implementation of the full IOTA API Command Set.

-Show your support for this library and this emerging protocol by giving this repo a **star**

 ## Getting Started

 Get Clota from clojars: